EPFL-ADA-2017/ada2017-hw/project/README.md

-# World conflicts' information proliferation
+# Sentimental impact of world events on the Twitter social netwrok

 ## Abstract

-The aim of the project is to quantify the *sentimental impact* a certain world event, as conflicts around the globe, had on the Twitter community.
+The aim of our project is to quantify the *sentimental impact* of a certain world event, on the Twitter community.

-In order to reach this goal, we have used the UCDP dataset, as our focus is centered around conflicts, along with a Twitter samples dataset we delivered.
-For the latter, we have have trained a model, based on Markov Chains, on stories, geo-political and religious texts to generate Twitter samples and populate the dataset.
+In order to reach this goal we used the UCDP dataset, to focus on events (in this case conflicts) that would most likely raise international concern, along with a Twitter dataset we generated ourselves.
+For the latter, we used a Markov Chains model, trained on stories, geo-political and religious texts to create a sample dataset for us to use afterwards.

-As to *how* we will deliver the task, we have used techniques like *Language Recognition (LR)*, *Named Entiry Recognition (NER)* and *Sentiment Analysis (SA)* to find out which Tweets are worth considering for the analysis in relation to a certain conflic of interest.
-We can therefore define the *sentiment strength* characteristic (not if they are *positive*, *negative* or *neutral* but their *strength* from 0.0 to 1.0) of such tweet's samples.
-Analysing the *sentiment strength* around a time window (before and after) centered on the conflict start's date, we have been able to define the *impactfullness* of the event in the same range of values (from 0.0 to 1.0).
+As to *how* we went about achieving our goals, we used techniques like *Language Recognition (LR)*, *Named Entiry Recognition (NER)* and *Sentiment Analysis (SA)*.
+All of these where applied to Tweets for us to be able to find out which ones would be worth considering for the analysis - basically filtering out all the Tweets that are not referencing a certain specific event.
+We then define *sentiment strength* with values from -1 to 1 (from the most negative to the most positive).
+To apply this measurement, we also filter out Tweets outside a time window centered on the conflict start's date, which then more accurately allows us to define the *impactfullness* of the event - this time in the range from 0 to 1 (from the least impactfull to the most impactfull).

-We will make that information clear by showcasing scenarios in which we pipeline our methodology while discussing the pros and cons of our approach to the problem - through statistics and plotting - while tackling each step into the analysis.
+We try and clarify our point through our main notebook.
+There, we showcase our whole pipeline and our methodology, while discussing the pros and cons of our approach to the problem - through statistics and plotting.

 ## Research questions

-How to quantify emotional contrast, in Twiter, comparing *before* and *after* a conflict arises?
+How to measure emotional value over a time-frame?

-If so, is this more noticeable for certain categories of conflicts?
-Or does this vary by location?
+How to quantify emotional contrast, in Twiter, comparing *before* and *after* an event ocurs?

 ## Datasets